bermi/snapdir/.gatesmith/PM_PROMPT.md

    snapshot-id-doc-fix).
 The dir-checksum rule above is correct as-is.
 2. **Content-addressable layout** — `.objects/<h[0:3]>/<h[3:6]>/<h[6:9]>/<h[9:]>` and `.manifests/<id…>`
    identically sharded (caches/buckets must interop with Bash).
-3. **Golden fixtures** — `utils/qa-fixtures/expected-guide-commands.txt` hashes.
-4. **CLI-compat** — 14-subcommand surface + catalog JSON shapes (snapshot-tested, not on-disk interop).
+3. **CLI-compat** — 14-subcommand surface + catalog JSON shapes (snapshot-tested, not on-disk interop).

-The keystone is the `interop-diff` gate (Phase 3): the running Bash oracle vs the Rust binary must be byte-identical over the fixture corpus.
-Any drift freezes downstream lanes.
+The byte-format contract is now guarded by **`crates/snapdir-core/tests/compat_golden.rs`** (16 golden-constant tests pinning the manifest format/sort, dir-merkle, snapshot-id, sharded keys, and checksum modes) plus the **`manifest-format.sha.lock`** tripwire on `manifest.rs`/`merkle.rs`/ `excludes.rs`.
+(Historically — Phases 0–10 — the keystone was the `interop-diff` gate diffing a live Bash oracle against the Rust binary; that oracle was retired in Phase 11 and those gates are archived, their journal history preserved.)

 The full project plan is at `docs/rust-port/PLAN.md`.
 The locked architectural decisions there are **not** subject to relitigation; if a teammate proposes changing them,